 Teaching is more a conversation than it is a presentation.
 It is a conversation not just with the learner, but with all the teachers who have come before.
 My teaching materials are hardly unique as they borrow from, remix, and reinterpret all the material that I have come across in my educational career.
 What I can share, I do so below.
 Please contact me if you are interesting in trading ideas, collaborating, or remixing together.
+Although my site content is generally under full copyright, original teaching materials are typically shared with a Creative Commons License.

 This is the “bread and butter” course for any astronomer in academia.
 Designed as a one-semester course with a laboratory, this is potentially the very last science course that many of my students will ever take.
 Topics include light and spectra, orbital motions, stars and galaxies, and cosmology.